UoB-COMSM0110/2023-group-14/README.md

 A proposed architecture based on the Model-View-Controller (MVC) design pattern.

 ### Modal
--The game model will include several classes for managing different aspects of the game state, including the Game, Player, DonkeyKong, Barrel, and Platform classes.
+- The game model will include several classes for managing different aspects of the game state, including the Game, Player, DonkeyKong, Barrel, and Platform classes.

 ### View
--The view layer includes the GameView class for rendering the game window and graphics, and the ScoreView class for displaying the player score and high score leaderboard.
+- The view layer includes the GameView class for rendering the game window and graphics, and the ScoreView class for displaying the player score and high score leaderboard.

 ### Controller
--The controller layer includes the GameController, CollisionController, and PlatformController classes for managing user input, collision detection, and platform size decrease, respectively.
+- The controller layer includes the GameController, CollisionController, and PlatformController classes for managing user input, collision detection, and platform size decrease, respectively.